jlmcnamara/whatsapp-sharer/README.md

 This script runs in the background.
 *   It defines the `shareUrlViaWhatsApp(url)` function, which takes a URL, encodes it, constructs the `wa.me` link, and opens it.
 It includes basic validation for the URL.
 *   It sets up listeners:
-    *   `chrome.runtime.onInstalled`: Creates the context menu item only once when the extension is first installed or updated.
+    *   `chrome.runtime.onInstalled`: Creates *two* context menu items only once when the extension is first installed or updated: one for links (`contexts: ['link']`) and one for selected text (`contexts: ['selection']`).
-    *   `chrome.contextMenus.onClicked`: Handles clicks on the "Share Link via WhatsApp" context menu item, calling `shareUrlViaWhatsApp` with the link URL (`info.linkUrl`).
+    *   `chrome.contextMenus.onClicked`: Handles clicks on *both* context menu items.
+If the "Share Link" item is clicked, it shares `info.linkUrl`.
+If the "Share Highlight" item is clicked, it shares a Text Fragment URL constructed from `info.pageUrl` and `info.selectionText`.
     *   `chrome.action.onClicked`: Handles clicks on the toolbar icon, calling `shareUrlViaWhatsApp` with the current tab's URL (`tab.url`).
 Includes a fallback query if the URL isn't immediately available.

 ### 3. Icon Generation (`create_icons.py`)